Samples Of Our Published Books

 Ms. Joké (pronounced Jo-kay) Mayers has been in business for over 12 years and the focus of her enterprise is to transfer the stories of our lives, whether we be rich, poor, famous, or infamous, into the pages of a book – our very own biography!

 Having been a teacher of English, as well as a business communications lecturer, Ms. Mayers finally decided to take her passion for the English language, along with her love of books, and make it into a tangible business and J. Mayers Group was born.

 Ms. Mayers enlightened me on the main difference between her company and other publishing houses, “we have a mandate to present the story the way the clients want their stories told.
 The clients always have 100% control of the content, thereby giving them exactly what they want; rather than in the case of other publishers, what the market needs.”

 Enter the Dragons

-In 2006, after an email prompted her to attend a contest for entrepreneurs set up by Business Victoria, Ms. Mayers found herself at Bear Mountain Arena with a large number of other entrepreneurs, all chomping at the bit to get their turn to make a presentation on their respective business.
+In 2006, after an email prompted her to attend a contest for entrepreneurs set up by Business Victoria, Ms. Mayers found herself at Bear Mountain Arena with a large number of other entrepreneurs, all chomping at the bit to get their turn to make a presentation on their respective businesses.
 Curious as to why there were a number of cameras in the room taking video footage, Ms. Mayers proceeded to present an overview of her business to a panel made up of venture capitalists.
 Noticing that some of the others gave elaborate submissions, including PowerPoint presentations, Ms. Mayers had just brought along a few of her published books.

 Long story short, when all the pitches were done and after some deliberation, Ms. Mayers was chosen as the person having the best and most viable business presentation.
 As such, she won a number of prizes, as well as being offered the opportunity to appear on CBC’s Dragon’s Den in Toronto.
 While she didn’t come away from “the Dragons” with any offers of financial support, they did commend her, saying that it was a "feel-good business” and that those, are hard to find in today’s corporate world.